 There are two epsilon schemes; whereas one is a monotonously linearly decreasing epsilon, floored at 0.01 the other scheme is a discontinuous epsilon development with multiple resets of epsilon to a higher level.
 This should reduce the risk of ending up at a non-optimal solution.
 The other varying dimension are the alphas, chosen at 0.1, 0.5 and 0.8.
 Thus there are 2x3=6 specifications for testing and comparison.
 After 5000 training episodes, there are performance tests with 500 epsiodes.
 Results are always expressed in percentiles, thus the average result over the percentiles (100 datapoints, in test mode 5 episodes are pooled to one datapoint)

-Q learning summary table of parametrizations and main performance measures after 5000 training
+Q learning summary table of parametrizations and main performance measures after 5000 training episodes